 - In a mixer bowl (you can use the same one you used to make the snickerdoodle dough) with a paddle attachment, mix together butter and sugar (You can also use a hand mixer, or a just a spoon) Add the rest of the ingredients and mix until well combined.
 This mixture is looser, so pour/scrape over the snickerdoodle layer, smoothing out the top.
 Preheat oven to 350F.

-- Drop tablespoons of Nutella over the top of the pumpkin pie mixture.
-About 4 rows of three dollops.
+- Drop tablespoons of Nutella on top of the pumpkin pie mixture.
+About 4 rows of three large spoonfuls.
 Marble gently with a knife or spoon.

 - Combine white sugar and cinnamon in a little bowl.
 Evenly sprinkle cinnamon sugar mixture over the top of the batter.